A resource-efficient method for repeated HPO and NAS problems: Abstract

 \section{Abstract}

-In this work we consider the problem of repeated hyperparameter and neural architecture search (HNAS).
-We propose an extension of Successive Halving that is able to leverage information gained in previous HNAS problems with the goal of saving computational resources.
-We empirically demonstrate that our solution is able to drastically decrease costs while maintaining accuracy and being robust to negative transfer.
+We consider the problem of repeated hyperparameter and neural architecture search (HNAS).
+We propose an extension of Successive Halving that leverages information gained in previous HNAS problems with the goal of saving computational resources.
+We empirically demonstrate that our solution is robust to negative transfer and drastically decreases cost while maintaining accuracy.
 Our method is significantly simpler than competing transfer learning approaches, setting a new baseline for transfer learning in HNAS.